 All the Transform tool sliders are equally handy.
-It is hard in Photoshop to carry out these transformations with constant accuracy.
+In Photoshop, it’s hard to carry out these transformations with constant accuracy.
 By adding the numerical values, you can apply the same transformation to a selection of images with the same issues.

 I also like that it allows you to extend your crop outside your image to create blank space or borders.
-And Exposure X7 has put in a Background Fill slider here so you can choose the space’s color.
+And Exposure X7 has a Background Fill slider so you can choose the space’s color.
 It is a time saver.

 Masking With the Polygonal Selection